Risk-oriented global bank management

 Inclusion in the Commerzbank Group

 comdirect is included in the risk management processes of the Commerzbank Group to identify, measure, assess and manage as well as monitor and communicate risks.
-Against this backdrop, the bank makes use of the “waiver regulation” under Section 2a of the German Banking Act (KWG).
-As a subsidiary of the Commerzbank Group, it is exempt from applying the regulations of Section 10 of the German Banking Act (KWG) (Reporting of own funds to the Federal Financial Supervisory Authority) and Section 13 of the German Banking Act (KWG) (Notification of major loans of more than 10% of the liable capital to Deutsche Bundesbank).
+Against this backdrop, the bank makes use of the “waiver regulation” under Section 2a of the German Banking Act (KWG) in connection with article 7 CRR.
+As a subsidiary of the Commerzbank Group, it is exempt from applying the regulations of sections 2 – 5 CRR (Reporting of own funds to the Federal Financial Supervisory Authority) and Section 13 of the German Banking Act (KWG) (Notification of major loans of more than 10% of the liable capital to Deutsche Bundesbank).

-As a result of this integration, comdirect meets the requirements in the three pillars of Basel II as follows:
+As a result of this integration, comdirect meets the requirements of Basel III as follows:

-- The first pillar of Basel II relates to the approaches for measuring credit, market and operational risk, which are used to calculate the minimum capital requirements of a bank.
+- The equity requirements relate to the provisions for measuring equity, compliance with capital ratios and the provision of capital buffers.
+Compliance with these requirements is assured at group level by the parent company, Commerzbank AG.
 For internal management purposes as well as for the Commerzbank Group’s risk management, we determine the overall risk position of comdirect using advanced procedures.
 Credit risk is mostly assessed using the Advanced Internal Ratings Based Approach (AIRB).
 With regard to operational risks, comdirect uses the Advanced Measurement Approach (AMA).